Privacy at Microsoft

 - For valid requests that we are not able to redirect to the customer, we disclose information only when we are legally compelled to do so, and we always make sure that we provide only the data specified in the legal order.

 In either case, requests may require the release of the customer’s basic contact information.

 Microsoft has taken a firm public stand on protecting customer data from inappropriate government access, and where necessary, it has advanced its position through the courts.
 DigitalConstitution.com tells how Microsoft has pursued a legal challenge to a search warrant that was issued by a magistrate judge in the United States.

-We do not give access to platform encryption keys.
 We do not provide any government with our encryption keys or the ability to break our encryption.

-We protect intellectual property.
 Microsoft takes claims of copyright infringement seriously.